zygos/wd-material/material/2-core/3-node-sql/5-project.md

 ### As an interviewer, you will need to:

-1. **Make sure that the learner has solutions to CS50:** The learner should be able to demonstrate that their solutions pass the `check50`.
-You can use the `check50` yourself to verify the solutions and investigate the queries.
-2. **Check the answers to the take-home questions.** Ask the learner to show 3 - 6 queries and their results.
-If the query is correct, ask the learner to explain the query.
-If the query is incorrect, ask the learner to fix the query.
+Before the interview:

+- Make sure that the learner has solutions to CS50.
+- Check the answers to the take-home questions.
+- Check that the learner's prepared list of questions and answers for their interview roughly match the same challenge level as the provided questions.

+During the interview:

+- ~ 5 minutes.
+If you have comments on learner's take-home solutions, **ask them to show 1 - 3 solutions**.
+If any answers are incorrect, comment on the issues.
+Ask the learner for possible improvements/alternative solutions if the queries are correct.
-3. **Ask questions from the list of self-prepared questions.** This is the main part of the interview.
-Ask the learner to answer 5 - 12 questions (live coding tasks) using SQLite and Node.js.
-If the learner cannot proceed, ask them to explain their thought process and provide hints if necessary.
+- 30 - 40 minutes. **Ask questions from the list of self-prepared questions.** This is the central part of the interview.
+Ask the learner to answer 4 - 5 questions (4 coding questions + 1 theoretical question) using SQLite and Node.js.
+If the learner cannot proceed, ask them to explain their thought process and provide necessary hints.
-4. Check the learner's prepared list of questions and answers for their interview and that these questions and tasks roughly match the same challenge level as the provided questions.
-If the learner's questions are too easy or difficult, ask them to adjust them.
+- 0 - 5 minutes. **Present your comments** (if any) on the learner's prepared questions/answers.
+If the learner's questions are too easy or difficult, ask the learner to adjust them.
+Incorrect answers or out-of-order question difficulty results in penalties.

-The interviewer's goal is to ensure the learner can answer questions and write queries in a live environment. **Depending on the learner's level and time constraints, you can choose the number and order of questions and tasks.** For example, you could ask a single question in the 1st level, then the 2nd level, and if a learner is struggling, you can return to the 1st level.
-You can quickly move to the 3rd and 4th levels if a learner is doing well.
+The interviewer's goal is to ensure the learner can answer questions and write queries in a live environment. **Depending on the learner's level, you can choose the number and order of questions and tasks.** For example, you could ask a single question in the 1st level, then the 2nd level, and if a learner struggles, you can have a different 2nd-level question to give a second chance.
+However, that most likely means that the student will not reach the final question and thus will not receive full points.

 STLs must review [an additional document](https://docs.google.com/document/d/1ThNlcm5DnnQke9Y0g_xFxTLiPA0uP21ZvpkJdirozZA/edit?usp=sharing) on suggested questions and answers.